 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Paper)|

 |Additional Information (displayed to public):||Copyright 2012, Australian Council for Computers in Education (ACCE).|

-|Uncontrolled Keywords:||mLearning; mobile; DEHub; distance education; education; nursing|
+|Uncontrolled Keywords:||mLearning; mobile; DEHub; distance education; education; nursing; higher education research|

 |Fields of Research (FoR):||13 Education > 1303 Specialist Studies in Education > 130306 Educational Technology and Computing|

 |Socio-Economic Objective (SEO):||C Society > 93 Education and Training > 9302 Teaching and Instruction > 930203 Teaching and Instruction Technologies|